maboehm/hyperledger_shipment-container_app/README.md

 ### Pages of the App
 1. Home Page
-    - provides a form to configure the IoT device with the needed credentials in order to connect it to the IBM Watson IoT Platform
+    - Provides a form to configure the IoT device with the needed credentials in order to connect it to the IBM Watson IoT Platform
 2. Sensor Page
-    - connects device to the IBM Watson IoT Platform using the configuration entered on the home page
+    - Connects device to the IBM Watson IoT Platform using the configuration entered on the home page
-    - makes sure the device stays awake as long as the sensor page is open
+    - Makes sure the device stays awake as long as the sensor page is open
-    - collects all sensor data and sends it to the IBM Watson IoT Platform as a JSON object
+    - Collects all sensor data and sends it to the IBM Watson IoT Platform as a JSON object
-    - listens for "takePicture" commands send by the IBM Watson IoT Platform and takes an picture and send it to the NodeRED dashboard if requested
+    - Listens for "takePicture" commands send by the IBM Watson IoT Platform and takes an picture and send it to the NodeRED dashboard if requested

 ### Senors Supportet by the App
-1. gyroscope
+1. Gyroscope
-2. accelerator
+2. Accelerator
-3. camera
+3. Camera
-4. geolocation
+4. Geolocation / GPS

 ### Used Library to Connect to the IBM Watson IoT Platform
 For connecting the ionic app as an IoT device to the IBM Watson IoT Platform the npm package [ibmiotf](https://github.com/ibm-watson-iot/iot-nodejs) has been used.